 On the other hand, if we can add a stats dashboard to the WordPress backend, this will save you time.
 All stats will be available right in front of you!

-Google Analytics is a free service which is offered by Google.
+Google Analytics is a free service that is offered by Google.
 No matter you run a personal WordPress blog or business website.
 You need to start using Google Analytics right away.
-Just by inserting a tracking code to your WordPress blog, you can track every visitor of your website.
+Just by inserting a tracking code into your WordPress blog, you can track every visitor to your website.

-Like how did they find your blog, where are they going to, which are the top-performing posts, posts with high bounce rate, etc…
+How did they find your blog, where are they going to, the top-performing posts, posts with high bounce rates, etc…

 Don’t need to create an account.
 You can use this service via your Google account.
-In a single Google account, you can create around 50 Analytics properties.
+In a single Google account, you can build around 50 Analytics properties.

 The premium version plugin will help you with advanced features like:

 The first thing you need to do is, install and activate the MonsterInsights plugin in your blog.
-If you got purchased the premium version, download it to your computer and upload the plugin file manually to your blog.
+Then, if you got purchased the premium version, download it to your computer and upload the plugin file manually to your blog.
 Or, you can use an FTP client such as FileZilla.

 In my case, I am going to add the free version plugin to my blog.
 So, go to the add new plugins section and search for MonsterInsights.
-Install the plugin in your blog.
+Then, install the plugin in your blog.